 - However, critics argue that the EU has become so large and cumbersome, that it is too difficult to have a meaningful say on important issues.
 Increasingly issues will have to be decided by Qualified Majority Voting, which means that the UK may have to accept rules and regulations we didn’t support.

 My personal view is instinctively to support attempts at European union and integration.
 Even if there are some costs, like inefficient agricultural policies, the hope is that the net benefits outweigh this.
-In particular, I don’t feel that the UK can go it alone – which some Eurosceptics seem to give opinion.
+In particular, I don’t feel that the UK can go it alone.
 The nature of globalisation is that we are increasingly integrated and interdependent on our European neighbours (whether we like or not).

 However, I can also see the attraction of the viewpoint which says – why not have the benefits of European membership (free trade, acceptance of qualifications, free movement of capital) without all the unnecessary political integration and economic policies which are damaging the EU.
 You can often find yourself agreeing with people, even if you don’t share their motives.